-To achieve higher performance plasmas and to confirm technical advantage of a Heliotronconfiguration in designing a type future economical steady state fusion reactor, the National Institute for Fusion Science (NIFS) planned an experiment program using deuterium On March $28^{\text{th}}$ in 2013, the NIFS plasmas.
-Agreement for Environmental signed the Conservation with local governments which include Toki-city, Tajimi-city, Mizunami-city and Gifu-prefecture.
+To achieve higher performance plasmas and confirm technical advantage of to а Heliotron-type configuration in designing a future economical steady state fusion reactor, the National Institute for Fusion Science (NIFS) planned an experiment program using deuterium On March 28th in 2013, the NIFS plasmas. the Agreement for Environmental signed Conservation with local governments which include Toki-city, Tajimi-city, Mizunami-city and Gifu-prefecture.
 They also signed the agreement of operation of deuterium experiments on LHD.

 These agreements are the achievement from the long and enormous efforts of mutual understanding with local governments and public activities to build a trustworthy relationship.
-In 2007, the Safety Assessment Committee of NIFS Deuterium Experiment consisting of outside members issued a report indicating that the Safety of LHD Deuterium measures for Experiment was considered reasonable and proper.
+In 2007, the Safety Assessment Committee of NIFS Deuterium Experiment consisting of outside members issued a report indicating that the measures for Safety of LHD Deuterium Experiment was considered reasonable and proper.
 After the nuclear accident at the Fukushima No.1 nuclear power plant, which was triggered by the tsunami caused by the Great East Japan Earth quake, the measures were reexamined.
 The Safety Assessment Committee reevaluated the measures and reported that the reexamined measures were reasonable and proper in Feb.
 2012.

-After the agreement for the Environmental Conservation was made with local governments in 2013, the preparation for the LHD deuterium On June $21^{\text{st}}$ in 2013, experiment was started. a workshop was held at NIFS in order to share the basic idea of LHD deuterium experiments with the NIFS collaborators and to discuss its feasibility and its validity.
-Approximately, 20 researchers from universities and 55 researchers from NIFS attended this workshop.
+After the agreement for the Environmental Conservation was made with local governments in 2013, the preparation for the LHD deuterium experiment was started.
+On April 25th in 2014, a workshop was held at NIFS in order to share the basic idea of LHD deuterium experiments with the NIFS collaborators and to discuss its experiment plan.
+Approximately, 24 researchers from universities and 23 researchers from NIFS attended this workshop.
 In the first session of the workshop, the basic plan and brief schedule for LHD deuterium experiment were explained.
 The policy for the radiation safety control was also explained in the session.
 In addition to them, following talks were presented in the workshop to show the plans for the upgrades of LHD hardware and to discuss the effective use of the deuterium experiments for the deep understanding of plasma physics and fusion reactor design.